CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Introduction

 \section{Introduction}

-In the last decade, medical imaging and image processing benchmarks have become effective venues to compare performances of different approaches in clinically important tasks \citep{ayache201620th}.
+In the last decade, medical imaging and image processing benchmarks have become effective venues to compare performance of different approaches in clinically important tasks \citep{ayache201620th}.
 These benchmarks have gained a particularly important role in the analysis of learning-based systems by enabling the use of common datasets for training and testing \citep{simpson2019large}.
-Challenges, which use these benchmarks, bear a prominent role in reporting outcomes of the state-of-the-art results in a structured way \citep{kozubek2016challenges}.
-In this respect, the benchmarks establish standard datasets, evaluation strategies, fusion possibilities (e.g. ensembles), and (un-)resolved difficulties related to the specific biomedical image processing task(s) being tested \citep{menze2014multimodal}.
+Challenges \emre{that} use these benchmarks, bear a prominent role in reporting outcomes of the state-of-the-art results in a structured way \citep{kozubek2016challenges}.
+In this respect, the benchmarks establish standard datasets, evaluation strategies, fusion possibilities (e.g. ensembles), and \emre{unresolved} difficulties related to the specific biomedical image processing task(s) being tested \citep{menze2014multimodal}.
 An extensive website, grand-challenge.org \citep{vanGinneken2015}, has been designed for hosting the challenges related to medical image segmentation and currently includes around 200 challenges.

-A comprehensive exploration of biomedical image analysis challenges reveals that the construction of datasets, inter- and intra- observer variations for ground truth generation as well as evaluation criteria might prevent establishing the true potential of such events \citep{reinke2018winner}.
+A comprehensive exploration of biomedical image analysis challenges reveals that the construction of datasets, inter- and intra-observer variations for ground truth generation as well as evaluation criteria might prevent establishing the true potential of such events \citep{reinke2018winner}.
 Suggestions, caveats, and roadmaps are being provided by reviews~\citep{Maier-Hein2018,reinke2018exploit} to improve the challenges.

 Considering the dominance of machine learning (ML) approaches, two main points are continuously being emphasized: 1) recognition of current roadblocks in applying ML to medical imaging, 2) increasing the dialogue between radiologists and data scientists \citep{prevedello2019challenges}.
 Accordingly, challenges are either continuously updated \citep{menze2014multimodal}, repeated after some time \citep{staal2004ridge}, or new ones having similar focuses are being organized to overcome the pitfalls and shortcomings of existing ones.